-A passionate chamber musician, Maxim has performed at the Verbier Festival, Edinburgh International Festival, IMS Prussia Cove Open Chamber Music and the Gstaad-Menuhin, Lewes, Schiermonnikoog, Stamford and International Pau Casals Chamber Music Festivals.
-He has also performed live radio broadcasts from the Amsterdam Concertgebouw, Berlin Konzerthaus, Royal Holloway Chapel and most recently the Casals Forum of the Kronberg Academy as part of the ‘Chamber Music Connects the World Festival 2024’, where he was invited to perform alongside Gidon Kremer, Antje Weithaas and Lawrence Power.
+A passionate chamber musician, Maxim has participated in prestigious festivals across Europe, including the Verbier Festival, Edinburgh International Festival, IMS Prussia Cove Open Chamber Music and the International Pau Casals Chamber Music Festival.
+His performances have also included appearances at venues including Wigmore Hall, Berlin Konzerthaus, Amsterdam Concertgebouw and the Chamber Music Connects the World Festival at the Kronberg Academy, where he performed alongside artists Lawrence Power, Gidon Kremer and Antje Weithaas.
 Maxim also regularly collaborates with the Choir of Royal Holloway, releasing an album of music by Matthew Coleridge entitled ‘Requiem’ in 2023 to critical acclaim.
 A further two albums featuring music by composers Matthew Coleridge and Nathan James Dearden are scheduled for release in 2026.

 Originally from Gorleston-on-Sea in Norfolk, Maxim started the cello at the age of 4 with Maja Passchier before moving to the Yehudi Menuhin School to study with Thomas Carroll aged just 8 years old.
-He continued his studies at the Royal College of Music with Professor Melissa Phelps and from September 2025 will be an Artist in Residence at the Queen Elisabeth Music Chapel in Waterloo, Belgium studying with Gary Hoffman and Jeroen Reuling.
-Maxim has received guidance and inspiration from many of the worlds leading musicians including Steven Isserlis, Gabor Takacs-Nagy, Frans Helmerson, Colin Carr, Ilya Gringolts, Steven Doane, Nicolas Alstaedt, Wolfgang Emmanuel Schmidt and the late Heinrich Schiff.
-Maxim has also received masterclasses at the Verbier Festival Academy, Kronberg Academy Cello Mastercourse and International-Musicians-Seminar at Prussia Cove amongst others.
+He completed his undergraduate and postgraduate studies at the Royal College of Music with Professor Melissa Phelps and is currently an ‘Artist in Residence’ at the Queen Elisabeth Music Chapel in Waterloo, Belgium studying with Gary Hoffman and Jeroen Reuling.
+Maxim has also received guidance from many of the worlds leading musicians including Steven Isserlis, Gabor Takacs-Nagy, Frans Helmerson, Colin Carr, Ilya Gringolts, Steven Doane, Nicolas Alstaedt, Wolfgang Emmanuel Schmidt and the late Heinrich Schiff.
+Maxim has also participated in masterclasses at the Verbier Festival Academy, Kronberg Academy Cello Master-course and International-Musicians-Seminar at Prussia Cove amongst others.

 Do not edit this biography without prior permission